-> STEP 1: CO2 Sources and Capture
+STEP 1: CO2 Sources and Capture

 The first step in implementing a carbon dioxide enhanced oil recovery ("CO2 EOR") project is to secure access to substantial volumes of CO2.
 Denbury sources CO2 both from naturally-occurring underground reservoirs and from industrial sources which capture, process and then compress the CO2 for delivery into a pipeline network.
-The CO2 captured from industrial sources (which is sometimes referred to as anthropogenic or man-made CO2) could Our CO2 EOR operations provide an environmentally responsible method of utilizing CO2 for the primary purpose of oil recovery that also results in the incidental underground storage of CO2 while also making our nation more energy secure.

-otherwise be released into the atmosphere.
+The CO2 captured from industrial sources (which is sometimes referred to as anthropogenic or man-made CO2) could otherwise be released into the atmosphere.
 For our Gulf Coast assets, Denbury sources naturally-occurring CO2 from Jackson Dome in Mississippi and industrial CO2 from two facilities: one in Port Arthur, Texas and one in Geismar, Louisiana.
 For our Rocky Mountain region, Denbury sources CO2 from the Lost Cabin gas plant and the Shute Creek plant in Wyoming.